 The real problem is those bills of 50,000 pesos (roughly $16) that are a total burden… You can’t believe how tough it is to break a 50,000 bill or use them in many businesses… Yet that’s about the only bills the ATM machines spit out.

-50,000 was the largest bill, but now they are introducing a 100,000 peso bill, which is probably only useful if you are going to buy a car in cash.
+50,000 was the largest bill, but now they have introduced a 100,000 peso bill, which is probably only useful if you are going to buy a car in cash.

 8 Days A Week

-Yeah, it’s like the Beatles’ song every day in Colombia.
-There are 8 days a week here.
+Yeah, it’s like a Beatles’ song every day in Colombia.
+There actually are 8 days a week here.

 If the doctor tells you to take a pill “cada 8 dias” that actually means once a week, aka seven days.